cyberark/cpm/README.md

 ## Dependencies

-This is a sub role which should be called from parent role
+This role should be called from parent role

 ## Example Playbook